“Last week we were talking about your relationship with your brother. Have you managed to get in touch with him?”

 Dark Souls is hard by default, and there’s something important about this.
 You can choose to play The Last of Us or Shadows of the Colossus on hard-mode, but that’s not the same.
 That’s like double-daring yourself to cook breakfast using only your left hand.
-Sure it’s hard, but you made it hard on your own when no one had asked you to, and you have only yourself to blame when you drop the brie on the floor for the bajillionth time.
+Sure it’s hard, but you made it hard on your own when no one had asked you to, and you have only yourself to blame when you drop the brie on the floor.
 You still end up with the same grilled cheese sandwich as everyone else, and no one cares if yours embodies a moving story of valor and redemption.

 But a game can’t just give all its normal-mode enemies too much health, make all its weapons rubbish, and call itself hardcore.
 Well-designed difficulty is baked into the fundamentals of a game.
 It’s in the placement of the checkpoints, the weapons upgrade system, and what happens when you die.
 Dark Souls makes you feel like you might be ruined at any second, and then it really does ruin you just to make sure that you know it’s not screwing around.
 But you still feel like you’re making progress, even if all you’re doing is dying over and over and over again.